-Consumers are an important partner in the effective use of the electronic health record.
-AHIMA has developed an initiative to raise public awareness of the personal health record.
+Consumers are an important partner in the effective use of electronic health records.
+AHIMA has developed an initiative to raise public awareness of these personal health records.
 As part of this initiative, individual health information practitioners, using AHIMA-created presentations, interact at local and regional levels with consumer groups such as local chambers of commerce, health fair coordinators, and specialty support groups (e.g., cancer support groups).
+Participation in the Blue Button initiative (begun by the Department of Veterans Affairs) has provided another opportunity to educate the public about electronic health records.
+Presentations and articles by health information management professionals concerning the health information exchange or "how to" explanations about accessing an electronic health record for one's personal use have fostered patient engagement in this unfolding endeavor.

-An important adjunct to this outreach is advocacy: Clients and patients must continue to have trust in the process of revealing their personal information fully and truthfully during health care interactions.
-AHIMA continues to press for specific protective legislation with a nondiscrimination focus: protect the patient from any discriminatory action stemming from information patient care encounters.
+An important adjunct to this outreach is advocacy.
+Clients and patients must continue to have trust in the process of revealing their personal information fully and truthfully during healthcare interactions.
+AHIMA continues to press for specific protective legislation with a nondiscrimination focus: protect the patient from any discriminatory action stemming from documented information about patient care encounters.